-- 2. The Coalition for the Homeless worked with the city and received ESG funding to create a single point of entry.
+- 2. Create centralized in-take and tie to rapid rehousing. - 2.
+The Coalition for the Homeless worked with the city and received ESG funding to create a single point of entry.
 An office with staffing will open in January. - 3.
-The Dona O'Sullivan fund was created in September 2010 at the Community Foundation of Louisville for the sole purpose of funding case management for homeless persons.
+Increase case management resources from new resources. - The Dona O'Sullivan fund was created in September 2010 at the Community Foundation of Louisville for the sole purpose of funding case management for homeless persons.
 They created a case management institute in 2011 and have completed one set of classes for the first group selected.